bholagabbar/ai-insights-generator/README.md

    python split_transcript.py
    ```

-6. The script will split the research document into smaller parts, generate insights and recommendations for each part, and provide an aggregated set of insights and recommendations for the entire research.

-7. The output will be saved as separate text files for each part, and the insights and recommendations will be printed to the console.

-8. Use the generated insights, recommendations, and analysis to gain valuable insights, make informed decisions, and enhance your research.
+6. The insights and recommendations are printed on the screen, as well as saved to an output file

 ## Additional Usage Notes